Daniele-Dondi/AutoChem/README.md

  and reactions.

  The program creates some supplementary files:<br>
- COMPOUNDS.csv: A list of the compound number, its molecular formula and MW. <br>
+ <b>COMPOUNDS.csv</b>: A list of the compound number, its molecular formula and MW.
 Energy at the rdkit level is also added if the optimization flag is enabled<br>
  FREQUENCY.csv: A frequency distribution of molecular weights (aka: number of compounds having the same<br>
      molecular weight)<br>
  REACTIONS.txt: A list of all reactions calculated or downloaded from KEGG (useful for the determination of reactions